drmohdnaved/AIMockInterview/README.md

-# AIMockInterview
+# Mock Interview PoC

-Mock Interview by AI (Provide your CV and JD), based on it willl ask questions and will analyse the responses and will give final report.
+To get started, take a look at src/app/page.tsx.